ericvc/Bayesian-NLME-Models/README.md

 ## Mixture Model with NLME Components

-Imagine observations produced by two separate generating processes, process A occuring at a rate of (\(\psi\)) and process B at (\(1-\psi\)).
-Furthermore, let us assume that process A produces data that can be readily modeled by a three parameter logistic model, described here, and process B by a six parameter curve.
+Imagine observations produced by two separate generating processes, with process A occurring in proportion \(\psi\) to process B. Furthermore, let us assume that process A produces data that can be readily modeled by a three parameter logistic model, described here, and process B by a six parameter curve.

 ``` r
 xs <- seq(0, 100, by = 2)